 Historic Mason Homes at a Glance

 Historic homes in Mason are most closely tied to the streets around the courthouse square and nearby older blocks.
-These homes often reflect early 20th-century architecture and a more traditional neighborhood layout.
+These homes often reflect early twentieth-century architecture and a more traditional neighborhood layout.
 If you love homes that feel distinct from one another, this part of Mason may catch your eye.

-The city’s historic resource documentation describes a mix of Queen Anne, Colonial Revival, Craftsman, Bungalow, and vernacular house types.
+The city's historic resource documentation describes a mix of Queen Anne, Colonial Revival, Craftsman, Bungalow, and vernacular house types.
 In practical terms, that can mean front porches, detailed trim, gables, and varied rooflines.
-Many of these homes have a look and feel that is hard to replicate in newer construction.
+Many of these homes have a look and feel that is difficult to replicate in newer construction.

 Historic homes also tend to offer a stronger sense of place.
 Downtown Mason features the historic 1905 courthouse and classic architecture, which adds to the everyday feel of the area.
 If you want your home search to include visual character and a more established streetscape, older Mason homes may deliver that in a way newer neighborhoods usually do not.